marceldubach/smartgrid/README.md

 TO BE CONTINUED

-more blabla to be added
+more blabla to be added (to be done soon)